-BRIGHT FUTURES — Sabine Pass Sharks honor fallen soldier - Port Arthur News
+BRIGHT FUTURES — Sabine Pass summer students restore bench honoring soldier who died in Iraq - Port Arthur News

 Scottie Ray, Berg’s mother, works for the school district and was happy to learn the Shark Camp would take on the project.

 “It warms my heart,” Ray said.
 “It’s been 14 years.
-The kids that went to school when Ryan passed away, the majority are gone but all the kids known who Ryan is.
+The kids that went to school when Ryan passed through, the majority are gone but all the kids known who Ryan is.
 They know he’s my son.”

-A portrait of Berg hangs sin the front office of Sabine Pass School and a photo of him with his birth and death dates remains in an area where announcements are posted.
+A portrait of Berg hangs in the front office of Sabine Pass School and a photo of him with his birth and death dates remains in an area where announcements are posted.

-“Even the new children that never met him or his bother or sister still know who he is, who Ryan Berg is, his sacrifice and our sacrifice is remembered every day at the school and the whole town of Sabine pass,” she said.
+“Even the new children that never met him or his brother or sister still know who he is, who Ryan Berg is, his sacrifice and our sacrifice is remembered every day at the school and the whole town of Sabine Pass,” she said.

 Army Spc.
 Ryan Berg, 19, was assigned to 1st battalion, 12th Calvary Regiment, 3rd Brigade, 1at Calvary Division, Fort Hood.

 He died Jan.
-9, 2007 in Baqubah, Iraq of wounds sustained when his unit came into contact with enemy forces using small-arms fire, according to Military Times.
+9, 2007, in Baqubah, Iraq of wounds sustained when his unit came into contact with enemy forces using small-arms fire, according to Military Times.

-He was a 2005 graduate of Sabine Pass High School.
 At the time of his death he was recently married with a child on the way.

-PHOTO FEATURE — Abbey Flooring Center helps painting the town red, white & blue

-As they have done for more than 10 years, Summer’s Abbey Flooring Center is giving away free American flags in... read more